fishbb/django-reactjs-boilerplate/README.md

 [Babel](http://babeljs.io), which is a tool that "transpiles" cutting edge JavaScript syntax into something that browsers support.

-When you have created the file, you can install the packages via `npm install`.
+When you have created the file, run `npm init`, then you can install the packages via `npm install`.
 This will create a `node_modules` folder, so we should also add that folder to `.gitignore`.
 If you don't have `npm` installed, now is a good time to google for it and find out how to install it on your OS.